sorbet/sorbet/website/blog/2019-05-16-State-of-Sorbet-May-2019.md

     12 |  Hello.new.greeting(:foo)
           ^^^^^^^^^^^^^^^^^^^^^^^^
 ```

+[^call-site]: A call site is just a single location in a codebase that will
+result in a call to function or method when run.
+We don’t use the term *method
+calls* because that can also mean a call at runtime.
+For example, `foo.bar`
+might exist at only one call site in your code, but if it’s in a loop it might
+result in 0, 1, or `n` method calls at runtime.

 There’s more integration work to do and features to build, but so far work has
 already paid off in the number bugs prevented.
 The feedback from Stripe